Legends of the Hidden Temple

-Legends of the Hidden Temple is an American action-adventure TV game show that broadcast from 1993 to 1995 on Nickelodeon.
+Legends of the Hidden Temple is an American action-adventure television game show that broadcast from 1993 to 1995 on Nickelodeon.
 Created by David G. Stanley, Scott A. Stone, and Stephen Brown, the program features a fictitious temple, "filled with lost treasures protected by mysterious Mayan temple guards."
 Kirk Fogg is the show's host, while Dee Baker is both announcer and voice of a stone head named Olmec who "knows the secrets behind each of the treasures in his temple."
 Six teams (Red Jaguars, Blue Barracudas, Green Monkeys, Orange Iguanas, Purple Parrots, Silver Snakes) of two children (one boy and one girl) compete to retrieve one of the historical artifacts in the temple by performing physical stunts and answering questions based on history, mythology, and geography.
 Contestants trying out had to compete in several physical tasks, including rope climbing and running, as well as a written test.
 The majority of the contestants were picked from the surrounding Orlando, Florida, area.

 A revival with adult contestants aired for a single season from October 2021 to January 2022 on The CW.

 Production

 Legends of the Hidden Temple was produced by Stone Stanley Productions in association with Nickelodeon and was taped at Nickelodeon Studios at Universal Studios in Orlando, Florida.
 In 1995, Legends of the Hidden Temple won a CableACE award for Best Game Show Special or Series.

 Legends of the Hidden Temple began airing on Nickelodeon on September 11, 1993.
 The show originally aired on weekends at 6:30 p.m.
 In that time slot, it increased the Nielsen rating from 1.5 to 2.
 Due to this success, the show began airing weekdays at 5:30 p.m. starting the week of February 14, 1994.
 The show was renewed for a forty-episode second season in February 1994.
 Auditions for new episodes took place on February 26 and 27, and production occurred from March 27 through April 17.
 Second-season episodes began airing June 6 of that year.
-A forty-episode third and final season was produced from February 17 to March 12, 1995, and began airing a year and six days after the premiere of the previous season.
+A forty-episode third and final season was produced from February 17 to March 12, 1995, and began airing on July 3 of that year.
 The show was originally conceived under the title Secrets of the Haunted House where monsters would jump out and frighten contestants while they try to complete challenges within the haunted house.

 In 1996, the Orlando Business Journal reported that Nickelodeon was considering renewing Legends for a fourth season, but according to Scott Fishman, then vice president of production services at Nickelodeon, renewal was "not a sure bet" because Nickelodeon was considering three new game show pilots taped in Orlando.
-Production for the fourth season was stopped midyear before it could be released, canceling the season.
+Production for the fourth season was stopped midyear before it could be released, signaling the cancellation of the season.